espressif/esp-idf/docs/en/api-reference/peripherals/ledc.rst

         2. For {IDF_TARGET_NAME}, all timers share one clock source.
 In other words, it is impossible to use different clock sources for different timers.

+The LEDC driver offers a helper function :cpp:func:`ledc_find_suitable_duty_resolution` to find the maximum possible resolution for the timer, given the source clock frequency and the desired PWM signal frequency.

 When a timer is no longer needed by any channel, it can be deconfigured by calling the same function :cpp:func:`ledc_timer_config`.
 The configuration structure :cpp:type:`ledc_timer_config_t` passes in should be:

 -  :cpp:member:`ledc_timer_config_t::speed_mode` The speed mode of the timer which wants to be deconfigured belongs to (:cpp:type:`ledc_mode_t`)